willf/cld-cli/README.md

 ## Usage

-Note: The `cld-cli` command is aliased to `script/cld-cli` for convenience.
-It has to be run from this directory.
+Note: The `script/cld-cli` command has to be run from this directory.

 ```bash
 script/cld-cli --help